dead-claudia/thallium/README.md

 - Trim the stack traces on reported errors and offer that to others as well.

-- Rewrite the matching algorithm to be based off of the ES2015 Iterable (`Symbol.iterator`)/etc. protocols from the core.
+- Write an alternative matching algorithm to be based off of the ES2015 Iterable (`Symbol.iterator`)/etc. protocols from the core.
     - This may include the [proposed async iteration protocol](https://github.com/tc39/proposal-async-iteration#async-iterators-and-async-iterables) in the future.

-- Profile and optimize this thing.
-Currently, the CLI runs about 25-35% slower than Mocha because of unnecessary FS work.

 - Reimplement [`util-inspect`](https://www.npmjs.com/package/util-inspect) for browsers based on Node's current [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options), since that ponyfill module is completely untested and is unaware of ES6. :worried: